freedeveloperjagg/ServeLogSolution/README.md

 * ServeLog is tailored to use Microsoft SQL Server to store the information.
 Then you need it
 * We are testing it using IIS, but you can install it whatever web server that support NET 5.0

+# Installation

+* Create first the necessary Dstabases.
+By default you need to create the Table para el internal log
+* It is recomendable create a DB specific for all Client tables.
+* The internal table by default is named TestLog, but you can use other name if you update the appsettings.json according
+* Use the script in the code DataBaseScript.sql to generate your tables.
+Configure el script before use it.

 # Documentation